 There are several limitations to this study.
-Firstly, the lack of quantitative data stratified by ethnicity limits our understanding of the epidemiological impact of COVID-19 on this population.
-Secondly, due to the explorative nature of this rapid assessment, we could not explore some complex social and cultural issues more in-depth, such as the narratives of mistrust towards the government.
-In addition, there are limitations in terms of the sampling.
-We relied on a mix of purposive and convenience sampling, to learn from the insights of respondents with different profiles and backgrounds, approaching interviewees as experts of their own experiences with the communities.
-We did not aim to represent and reflect the heterogeneity of Orthodox Jewish communities residing in Antwerp.
+Firstly, in order to perform a relatively rapid assessment to inform the outbreak response, we failed to explore more in-depth some complex issues related to the social and cultural factors behind specific narratives (e.g. reasons of mistrust towards the government).
+Secondly, there are limitations in terms of the sampling.
+We relied on a mix of purposive and convenience sampling, and the final sample may therefore not adequately reflect the heterogeneity of Orthodox Jewish communities residing in Antwerp.
+However, our aim was not to be representative of these entire communities, rather we sought to learn from the insights of respondents with different profiles and backgrounds, approaching interviewees as experts of their own experiences with the communities.
 Despite several efforts, we failed to include Orthodox Jewish women, which has led to a gender bias in our reporting.
 Reasons for this might be related to cultural sensitivities of having a male researcher, 'outsider' to the community, inviting Orthodox Jewish women for a private conversation.
-Moreover, gender separation is generally more common in Orthodox Jewish communities to be in accordance with the Halacha, and clear gender roles might result in less participation of Orthodox Jewish women in community leadership positions [52].
-There are also limitations to the digital methods used for online data collection.
+In addition, gender separation is generally more common in Orthodox Jewish communities to be in accordance with the Halacha, and clear gender roles might result in less participation of Orthodox Jewish women in community leadership positions [44].
+Thirdly, there are limitations to the digital methods used for online data collection.
 This excluded the participation of people who do not have a sufficient level of digital literacy, or do not wish to use electronic devices for other reasons.
 Lastly, the researcher being perceived as an 'outsider' to the communities might have yielded sometimes socially desirable or otherwise unreliable answers.
 Yet, by triangulating the information obtained through different sources, we aimed to overcome some of these challenges.